/r/propaganda

 https://preview.redd.it/4e3uf7251sxd1.png?width=1282&format=png&auto=webp&s=3a648c2463dedb606afc5a897f410a7229f47b50

 Also the gaslighting from the Nato General Secretary Jens Stoltenberg is symptomatic.
 In the role he plays he believes he has the permission to lie publicly, and he does it blatantly and convincingly.
 In general we justify lying and doing things that are borderline or completely immoral, through the roles we play in society.
 And most of the time we are lying to ourselves too, and/or justifying it to ourselves based on other lies.
 Most of us don't even know we're lying or deceiving, because we're so deep into the role.
-I actually think this is one of the major issues in the world, this is why I include it.
+I actually think this is one of the major issues in the world, this is why I include it in this text.

 Key Points: